 Although Reiki sessions are similar in nature, each practitioner has their own style.
-Here’s what you can expect for a private session with me: New clients must fill out a simple intake form online after booking a session.
+Here’s what you can expect in a private session with me: New clients will fill out a simple intake form online after booking a session.
 We’ll take a few minutes after you arrive to go over some important info from that form, including any concerns you may have, special needs or preferences, and whether or not you’re okay with light touches during the session.
 It will be a shorter discussion if you’re a returning client.
 Next, you’ll lie fully clothed on your back on a massage table and, if you’re okay with it, I’ll place a small pillow over your eyes.
 You can also sit in a chair and close your eyes if that better suits your needs.
 When you’re settled and comfy, I’ll begin to place my hands gently on or above your body, starting at your head and working my way down to your feet.
 I’ll then revisit certain placements as needed.
 What you feel during a session can differ for each person, but generally, my clients feel a deep sense of relaxation and sometimes fall asleep or into a dreamlike state.
 If you need anything during a session then you can let me know at any time.
 This is your session, and I want you to be as comfortable as possible.
-When I’m done with the session I’ll sometimes burn sage (if you’re not sensitive to it) and then gently remove your eye pillow.
-When you’re ready, you’ll sit up and drink some water as we discuss how you feel and what you experienced, if you choose to discuss it.
+When the session is over, we’ll discuss how you feel and what you experienced, if you choose to discuss it.
 I’ll also answer any questions that come up as a result of the session.
 My clients usually leave feeling much better than when they came in and sleep really well that night.

 What can I expect during a remote Reiki session?

 Remote sessions can be just as effective as in-person sessions.
-At the beginning of your session we’ll talk using an agreed upon method (phone or video chat).
-I’ll address any questions or concerns you may have, and if you’re a new client, we’ll go over the information on your intake form.
-I’ll then ask you to get a glass of water ready for after the session and find a comfortable spot to relax — your bed, couch, comfy chair, etc. We’ll hang up for the actual session, during which you’ll close your eyes and relax while I do Reiki from afar.
-You can use an eye mask or eye pillow if you have one.
+Ahead of your session we’ll talk over the phone or video chat.
+We’ll address any questions or concerns you may have, and if you’re a new client, we’ll go over the information on your intake form.
+I’ll then ask you to get a glass of water ready for after the session and find a comfortable spot to relax — your bed, couch, comfy chair, etc. We’ll agree on a time when you’re already sleeping or relaxing, and I’ll send Reiki during that time.
 Just like during an in-person session, what happens during a remote session differs for everyone.
-Generally, people feel a deep sense of relaxation and sometimes fall asleep or into a dreamlike state.
-I’ll follow up via email or phone at a later time so you can continue to relax when the session’s over.
-When you’re ready, you’ll drink some water and hopefully feel better than you did before the session began.
+Generally, people feel a deep sense of peace and relaxation.
+I’ll follow up via email or phone at a later time.

 How long does it take to see results from Reiki?